Technorenaissance

 Visual Identity | Apparel Design | UX/UI

-The first merchandise drop for the IT company Technokratos, dedicated to the Renaissance era
+The first merch drop for the IT company Technokratos, inspired by the Renaissance

 store.technokratos.com

-The concept of the first merchandise drop was presented at the Kazan city open meetup for designers, Techno Meets Design 2022, where speakers included the art directors of MTS and Raiffeisen Bank, as well as a producer from Skillbox.
+The concept for the first merch drop was presented at Techno Meets Design 2022, an open design meetup in Kazan that featured speakers including the art directors of MTS and Raiffeisen Bank, as well as a producer from Skillbox.

-To connect the merchandise collection with the new image of the company, we decided to consider who could be regarded as the technocrats of the Renaissance era, long before the emergence of the technocratic movement in the early 20th century.
-These are the inventors, scientists, engineers, and explorers — visionaries of their time who laid the groundwork for modern culture and science.
+To connect the merch collection with the company’s refreshed image, we asked ourselves: who could be called the technocrats of their time — the Renaissance era, long before the technocratic movement emerged in the early 20th century?
+The answer: inventors, scientists, engineers, and explorers — visionaries who laid the foundations of modern culture and science.

-The first hoodie, in brown, is dedicated to Leonardo da Vinci, inspired by his artistic technique of “sfumato,” which features soft transitions from areas of light to deep brown shadows.
-Additionally, Da Vinci was one of the most renowned Renaissance humanists, promoting ideas that shaped the way we think today.
-Therefore, the print on the chest of the hoodie aligns with his perspectives.
+The first hoodie in the collection — a rich brown — is a homage to Leonardo da Vinci, inspired by his artistic technique of “sfumato,” with its soft transitions from light to deep brown shadows.
+It also reflects Da Vinci’s legacy as one of the most prominent Renaissance humanists, whose ideas shaped the way we think today.
+And the chest print echoes his worldview.

 Photo

-The second hoodie, in a sandy hue reminiscent of the faded paper of old geographical maps, is dedicated to Magellan — one of the most famous Spaniards of the Age of Exploration.
-Therefore, the chest of the hoodie features a print of Kepler’s map, which served as a reference for astronomers and navigators of that time.
+The second hoodie, in a sandy tone reminiscent of aged maps paper, pays tribute to Ferdinand Magellan — one of the most renowned figures of the Age of Discovery.
+Its chest print features a Kepler map, used by astronomers and navigators of his time.

-On the back of the hoodie is an image of the ship “Victoria,” on which Magellan completed the first circumnavigation of the globe, initiating the process of globalization that connected all continents through trade routes long before the advent of modern ocean freight.
+The hoodie’s back print depicts the ship Victoria, on which Magellan completed the first circumnavigation of the globe.
+This voyage sparked the process of globalization, connecting continents through trade long before modern maritime shipping.

-The next great figure of the Renaissance in our collection is Gutenberg, the inventor of the first printing press with movable type, which was a true breakthrough compared to handwritten books and accelerated the onset of the printing era and, as a result, the age of mass media.
-He was an inventor who essentially created the Internet of his time, enabling the free exchange of ideas from person to person.
+The next figure in our Renaissance-inspired collection is Gutenberg, inventor of the first printing press with movable type — a breakthrough that transformed handwritten manuscripts, accelerated the age of printing, and ushered in the era of mass media.
+In many ways, he created the Internet of his time, enabling ideas to flow freely between people.

-In addition to the colored models, we decided to add black versions, playing on classic corporate t-shirts and hoodies with the company logo, transforming them into a canvas for a tattoo artist.
-Here, we incorporated the Technokratos brand, blending elements, fonts, and imagery from the entire collection to capture a cohesive visual essence of the era.
+In addition to the colored items, we introduced black hoodies and T-shirts, reinterpreting classic corporate apparel with the company logo as a canvas for a tattoo artist.
+This approach allowed us to play with the Technokratos brand, blending elements, typography, and imagery from the entire collection to capture a unified visual essence of the era.

-For example, in the hoodie, we used the textura font from the Gutenberg Bible for two variations of the company’s name.
-The background features an illustration by Leonardo from the book on divine proportions.
-The circular logo was designed based on a heraldic cross and the Wind rose from the cartography of that time.
+For example, on one hoodie we used the textura typeface of the Gutenberg Bible for two variations of the company name.
+The background features an illustration by Leonardo from “On the Divine Proportions.”
+The circular logo was designed based on a heraldic cross and a compass rose from the cartography of the period.

-The t-shirt is slightly more concise than the hoodie, with more compact elements: on the front, instead of a large print, there is only one element — a round calligraphic composition featuring the company’s name.
-On the back, the website address is encoded in binary code and rendered in a Gothic script.
+The T-shirt is more minimal than the hoodie, with more compact details.
+The front features a single element — a calligraphic composition of the company name.
+The back displays the website address encoded in binary, set in a Gothic typeface.

-For example, there is a waist bag featuring Galileo’s autograph, or a cap with a letter from the Gutenberg Bible font along with the founding years of the company and the merchandise release.
-A shopper bag showcases the map from Magellan’s hoodie with the phrase “Expand your horizons” in Latin.
-Additionally, there are stamped badges made of black nickel featuring individual elements from all the previous prints.
-Together, all of this creates a collection infused with rhyming elements from the Renaissance era and the spirit of Technokratos, as we have interpreted it.
+For example: a waist bag featuring Galileo’s autograph; a cap with a letter from the Gutenberg Bible and the company’s founding year alongside the merch drop year; a tote bag printed with Magellan’s hoodie map and the Latin phrase “Expand your horizons”; and stamped black nickel pins combining graphic elements from all previous prints.
+Together, these pieces form a collection woven with recurring Renaissance elements and infused with the spirit of Technokratos as we envisioned it.

-For this collection, we commissioned the development of custom patterns for the entire size range of oversized hoodies and t-shirts at a local atelier.
-We personally selected the fabrics from a wholesale supplier, and the sewing was entrusted to a specialized workshop.
-Thus fully encompassing the entire process of creating the merchandise — from the conceptual development stage to the final logistics and presentation to the team.
+For this collection, we commissioned custom patterns for the full size range of oversized hoodies and T-shirts at a local atelier.
+We selected fabrics directly from a wholesale supplier and entrusted the sewing to a specialized workshop, overseeing the entire merch creation process — from concept development to final logistics and presentation to the team.

-“The outstanding results of the work on creating the two drops of Technokratia’s corporate merchandise increased the company’s visibility and also helped secure the ‘HR Brand of the Year 2023’ award from Ruwards Award.”
+“The successful creation of two corporate merch drops for Technokratos not only boosted the company’s brand recognition but also helped secure the ‘HR Brand of the Year 2023’ award from Ruwards.”

 @earllotreamon